runa91/bite_release/README.md

 ### Data Preparation

-All necessary data be downloaded [here](https://owncloud.tuebingen.mpg.de/index.php/s/Pw2yoWnAmwcDb9S).
+All necessary data be downloaded [here](https://owncloud.tuebingen.mpg.de/index.php/s/BpPWyzsmfycXdyj).
 A folder named 'checkpoint' contains pretrained models, copy it to the main folder of this project.
-A folder named 'stanext_related_data.zip' contains information related to the dataset.
-Please extract the zip file and copy it to data/stanext_related_data.
+Subfolders in a folder called 'data' should be copied to the corresponding location in your project folder.

 Download the Stanford Extra image dataset from https://github.com/benjiebob/StanfordExtra and store it in datasets/StanfordExtra_V12.